Summer Session Guide for Students and Parents

 Great news!
 The North Carolina State Board of Education passed a measure that will provide additional funding for NCVirtual’s summer session!
 Each district and charter school will receive enrollments paid for by federal ESSER II funds.
 These funds will cover the cost of enrollments for our summer session.
 (There is never a cost for public-school parents when their children are enrolled in NCVirtual courses.)
 If you have a student who needs a summer course, reach out to your local public school for details.

 NCVirtual’s Summer Session Overview

 Why are students so happy with the Summer Session with NCVirtual?
 Because they’re catching up with their peers at school, knocking out some prerequisites before the new school year, and preparing to graduate early.
 All from the comfort of their own home!

-Here are the key dates for our summer session:
+Here are the key dates for Summer Session 2021:

 Our summer session is a fast-paced program.
-An entire 18-week course is taught in just 8 weeks.
-Students will spend 2-4 hours a day working on their courses, but they can spread out that work throughout the day.
-Students can work in their NCVPS courses any time during the day or night, 24/7.
+An entire 18-week course is taught in just 6 weeks.
+Students will spend about 4 hours a day working in a course.
+Students can spread out their work throughout the day.
+It doesn’t have to be in one sitting.
+Students can work in their NCVirtual courses any time during the day or night, 24/7.
 They just need to pay close attention to the due dates for their assignments, tests, and quizzes.

 Students will need daily access to the internet for the duration of the summer session.
 They don’t have to miss out on a family trip as long as they have internet access.
 Students can work ahead a bit, too, to give them extra free time on other days.
 However, if they’re attending a camp, be sure the camp allows personal time each day for school work.